TRIP definitions of transfusion reactions and incidents

 Nonhemolytic transfusion reaction (NHTR)

-Rise in temperature of ≥ 2oC (with or without rigors/chills) during or in the first two hours after a transfusion, with normalisation within 24 hours after the transfusion, OR rigors/chills with or without a rise in temperature within the same time limits, without other relevant symptoms or signs and without features or findings of bacteremia, hemolysis or serological incompatibility.
+Rise in temperature of ≥ 2oC (with or without rigors/chills) during or in the first two hours after a transfusion, with normalisation within 24 hours after the transfusion, OR rigors/chills within the same time limits, without other relevant symptoms or signs.

 Mild (nonhemolytic) febrile reaction

-Rise in temp. ≥1°C (<2°C) during or in the first two hours after a transfusion with normalisation within 24 hours after the transfusion, without other relevant symptoms or signs and without features or findings of bacteremia, hemolysis or serological incompatibility.
+Rise in temperature ≥1°C (<2°C) during or in the first two hours after a transfusion with normalisation within 24 hours after the transfusion, without other relevant symptoms or signs.

 Acute hemolytic transfusion reaction